 Please note that surrogate mothers, the adoption of a new spouse’s child, and sperm donors are not eligible for Paid Parental Leave.

-At this time all resources and forms will be distributed by Tiffany Widman, FLMA coordinator in Boise State HR.
-Feel free to reach out to her with any questions or to request FLMA forms by email at firstname.lastname@example.org.
+At this time all resources and forms will be distributed by Boise State Human Resources.
+If you have any questions or need to request FLMA forms, please email HRFMLA@boisestate.edu.

 To see more details view the Human Resources Employee Resource Guide on Paid Parental Leave.